mqamar1/Purple_DC/README.md

 The Website is divided into three main sections:

-1. Google Maps API
+1.    __Google Maps API__

-- --Dynamic search box to navigate desired locations and places of interest &amp; D.C.
+- Dynamic search box to navigate desired locations and places of interest &amp; D.C.
 Recommended Locations for Restaurants, Museums, Hotels, and, Bars &amp; Clubs included in the navigation bar.
-- --Each will provide markers based on the current viewport.
+- Each will provide markers based on the current viewport.
-- --The markers that are generated can be clicked to provide a modul with a plethora of information about the desired location.
+- The markers that are generated can be clicked to provide a modul with a plethora of information about the desired location.

-2. Weather
+2.    __Weather__

-- --A table is generated with the following 24-hours @ 3-hour intervals
+- A table is generated with the following 24-hours @ 3-hour intervals

-- --To generate the table two criteria are needed:
+- To generate the table two criteria are needed:
-- --The city name should be typed as accurate as possible
+- The city name should be typed as accurate as possible
-- --The country should entered as 2-or-3 digit Country Code
+- The country should entered as 2-or-3 digit Country Code
-- --Example: Baltimore, US
+- Example: Baltimore, US
-- --The table will display information for the Date &amp; Time(in Military Time), Weather Temperature at that time of day, and the Weather description for that time of day
+- The table will display information for the Date &amp; Time(in Military Time), Weather Temperature at that time of day, and the Weather description for that time of day
-- --Example: 2018-01-24 03:00:00      44.85 F     Clear - clear sky
+- Example: 2018-01-24 03:00:00      44.85 F     Clear - clear sky

-3. Site Feedback
+3.    __Site Feedback__

-- --A form that provides the user with a outlet to display their experience with the website's information
+- A form that provides the user with a outlet to display their experience with the website's information
-- --Name, Rating, Comments
+- Name, Rating, Comments
-- --The information is displayed using firebase, in table format and the information is used by the Website to provide a better user experience and to help guide future development
+- The information is displayed using firebase, in table format and the information is used by the Website to provide a better user experience and to help guide future development

 ## **Credits**